 Before deciding to close your SMSF, consider speaking to a licensed financial adviser who can help determine whether it is appropriate based on your circumstances and financial goals.
-There are advantages and disadvantages to maintaining/winding up an SMSF including the implications of realised and unrealised capital gains/losses, insurance, and alternatives for your super.
+There are advantages and disadvantages to both maintaining or winding up an SMSF, including the tax implications of realised and unrealised capital gains or losses, insurance, and alternatives for your super.